rasatmaja/rasatmaja/README.md

 ## Hey, There 👋

-My name's Rasio Ganang Atmaja, I'm a Software Engineer, Early 2019 I was graduated with a computer science degree.
-Currently, I'm working for a media company called [IDN Media](https://www.idn.media/) as a Backend Engineer.
+My name's Rasio Ganang Atmaja, I'm a Software Engineer with focus on backend development such as REST-API and gRPC.

-📫 If you would like to discuss about your ideas 💡, programming 🤖, space 🚀 or whatever pops into your mind, you can reach me on [Twitter](https://twitter.com/rasatmaja), [Instagram](https://instagram.com/rasatmaja/) or shoot me a message at [contact@rasio.dev](mailto:contact@rasio.dev)
+📫 If you would like to discuss about your ideas 💡, programming 🤖, space 🚀 or whatever pops into your mind, you can reach me on [LinkedIn](https://www.linkedin.com/in/rasatmaja/), [Instagram](https://instagram.com/rasatmaja/) or shoot me a message at [contact@rasio.dev](mailto:contact@rasio.dev)